-Can breastfeeding help reduce the risk of SIDS?
+Find out if breastfeeding can reduce the risk of SIDS

 According to research, breastfed babies are 60% less likely to die of sudden infant death syndrome (SIDS) than babies who never received any breast milk.
 In fact, the babies who were strictly breastfed had an even greater chance of not succumbing to SIDS.

 SIDS takes place when a healthy baby has an unexplained death, which usually happens during sleep.
 It is the leading cause of post neonatal death and is also referred to as ‘crib death’.